Subclause 7.3 lists the standard protocols that have been selected for this document and their possible combinations with message mappings.

 The messages are instances of the Status MessageType (see 7.2.2).

 A Publisher that is exclusively using a PublisherId shall register a Status message as an MQTT Will message when it creates the connection to the MQTT Broker.
-This message is sent automatically if the Publisher loses its connection the MQTT Broker.
+This message is sent automatically if the Publisher loses its connection with the MQTT Broker.
 The IsCyclic shall be FALSE in this case.
 The PubSubState value of the Will message shall be Error.

 The connection Topic has the form: